Workforce & Education

 - Georgia is also home to 52,000 software developers and programmers; 21,000 computer and information analysts; 44,000 engineers (6,000 industrial, 5,000 electrical, 2,500 aerospace)

-- Each year, colleges and universities located within 250 miles of Atlanta produce an astounding 1 million new graduates (earning a bachelor’s degree or higher).
+- In the 2019-2020 academic year, colleges and universities located within 250 miles of Atlanta produced 200,000 new graduates (earning a bachelor’s degree or higher).

-Founded 40+ years ago – making it the first program of its kind in the U.S. – Georgia Quick Start is evidence of our ongoing commitment to workforce training for growing businesses in the state.
+Founded over 50 years ago in 1967 — making it the first program of its kind in the U.S. — Georgia Quick Start is evidence of our ongoing commitment to workforce training for growing businesses in the state.
 Georgia Quick Start has set the standard for workforce training across the nation: Our No. 1 ranking across all surveyed site selection professionals goes back a remarkable 8 consecutive years.

 The Technical College System of Georgia provides the training for free, and because all materials are proprietary to your company, you’re free to use them for future in-house training.
 For businesses creating jobs or upgrading the skills of current employees in Georgia, it’s a win-win — better trained employees, higher productivity, zero cost to your bottom line.

 Quick Start is also flexible: Targeted instruction and hands-on experience can be provided in classrooms, mobile labs or right on site at your business.
-The program has trained employees in assembling autos… manufacturing machine components… sorting peanuts… growing bacteria for vaccines… even making donuts.
+The program has trained employees in assembling autos…manufacturing machine components…sorting peanuts…growing bacteria for vaccines…and even making donuts.

 If you need workforce training in a few key areas, good news: Georgia has specialty centers across the state.
 They are:

-Not far from the Port of Savannah, Georgia Quick Start will deliver customized training in the new Georgia Advanced Manufacturing Center, covering mechatronics, control systems, automation and robots, software, equipment and operation controls, and industrial technologies and networked wireless systems of sensors.
-The 48,000-sq.-ft. center will be networked with five of the state’s technical colleges in the region.
+Not far from the Port of Savannah, Georgia Quick Start delivers customized training in the Georgia Advanced Manufacturing Center, covering mechatronics, control systems, automation and robots, software, equipment and operation controls, and industrial technologies and networked wireless systems of sensors.
+The 48,000-square-foot center will be networked with five of the state’s technical colleges in the region.

 Gulfstream and Savannah Technical College partner to train avionics technicians, and airframe and power plant mechanics at an aviation training center on the college’s campus.
-The 30,000-sq.-ft. center offers 4 labs and a 5,000-sq.-ft. hangar for hands-on learning.
+The 30,000-square-foot center offers four labs and a 5,000-square-foot hangar for hands-on learning.

 Just east of Atlanta, in Stanton Springs, you’ll find the Georgia BioScience Training Center, which offers state-of-the-art technology used in the life sciences industry.
-The 40,000-sq.-ft., state-owned facility opened in 2015 with a customized program to support pharmaceuticals giant Shire (formerly Baxalta), which had recently opened a plasma fractionation plant.
+The 40,000-square-foot, state-owned facility opened in 2015 with a customized program to support pharmaceutical giant Takeda Pharmaceuticals (formerly Shire), which had recently opened a plasma fractionation plant.
 The center’s flexible design, however, can accommodate the bioscience manufacturing processes of other companies.

 Several levels of cyber education, from certificate through graduate school, are available in Augusta at the Georgia Cyber Center.
-The center — as of 2019, the single largest state investment in a cybersecurity facility in the nation — is a hub for research, training, partnerships and startups.
+The center — the single largest state investment in a cybersecurity facility in the nation — is a hub for research, training, partnerships, and startups.
 The center’s first building opened in July 2018.

-Each year, Georgia’s 85 accredited public and private universities award more than 132,000 degrees and certificates.
+Each year, Georgia’s 148 postsecondary institutions award more than 150,000 degrees and certificates.
 These newly minted professionals continue to grow the state’s workforce and ensure a pipeline of qualified candidates for Georgia businesses.

 Of course, education isn’t just about quantity, but quality — and Georgia scores high marks there, too.